Itushiu/ChessAndBlades/README.md

-# ChessQuest – The Tactical Chess RPG
+# ChessAndBlades – The Tactical Chess RPG

-ChessQuest is a unique blend of classic chess and RPG mechanics.
+ChessAndBlades is a unique blend of classic chess and RPG mechanics.
 Each chess piece has **HP, Attack (ATT), Defense (DEF)**, and a **special Ultimate Ability** that can be used once per game.
 Strategy goes beyond positioning—manage your stats and abilities to outplay your opponent!

 ## 🛡️ Basic Rules
 - Each chess piece moves according to **standard chess rules**.